NAME

 referring to the same offset using the

-function and passing the same label.
+assembler function and by passing the same label.
+The

 The effective relative offsets